prominenceai/deepstream-services-library/docs/overview.md

 ---

 ### ODE Line Crossing Analytics
-The python example [ode_line_cross_object_capture_overlay_image.py](/examples/python/ode_line_cross_object_capture_overlay_image.py) demonstrates how an [ODE Cross Trigger](/docs/api-ode-trigger.md#dsl_ode_trigger_cross_new) with an [ODE Line Area](/docs/api-ode-area.md#dsl_ode_area_line_new()) and [ODE Accumulator](/docs/api-ode-accumulator.md) can be used to perform line-crossing analytics.
+The Python example [ode_line_cross_object_capture_overlay_image.py](/examples/python/ode_line_cross_object_capture_overlay_image.py) demonstrates how an [ODE Cross Trigger](/docs/api-ode-trigger.md#dsl_ode_trigger_cross_new) with an [ODE Line Area](/docs/api-ode-area.md#dsl_ode_area_line_new()) and [ODE Accumulator](/docs/api-ode-accumulator.md) can be used to perform line-crossing analytics.

+**Important Note:** [Multi-Line Areas](/docs/api-ode-area.md#ode_area_line_multi_new) and [Polygon Inclusion Areas](/docs/api-ode-area.md#dsl_ode_area_inclusion_new) can be used as well.

 A Cross Trigger maintains a vector of historical bounding-box coordinates for each object tracked by its unique tracking id.
 The Trigger, using the bounding box history and the Area's defined Test Point (SOUTH, WEST, etc.), generates an Object Trace - vector of x,y coordinates - to test for line cross with the Area's line.

+There are two methods of testing and displaying the Object Trace:
+1. using `ALL` points in the vector to generate the trace to test for line-cross.
+2. using just the `END` points (earlier and latest) to generate the trace to test for line-cross.

+Note that using `ALL` points will add overhead to the processing of each detected object and considerable allocation/deallocation overhead and memory usage if displayed. `End` points are used in the example which is why the traces appear as straight lines.
+The camera angle and proximity to the objects should be considered when choosing which method to use as well.

 An [ODE Accumulator](/docs/api-ode-accumulator.md) with an [ODE Display Action](/docs/api-ode-action.md#dsl_ode_action_display_new) is added to the Cross Trigger to accumulate and display the number of line-crossing occurrences in the IN and OUT directions as shown in the image below.

+The example creates an [ODE Print Action](/docs/api-ode-action.md#dsl_ode_action_print_new) and an [ODE Capture Object Action](/docs/api-ode-action.md#dsl_ode_action_capture_object_new) with an [Image Render Player](/docs/api-player.md#dsl_player_render_image_new) to print each line-crossing occurrence to the console and to capture the object to an image file and display the image as an overlay, repectively.

+**Important Note:** A reminder that other actions such as the [ODE File Action](/docs/api-ode-action.md#dsl_ode_action_file_new), [ODE Email Action](/docs/api-ode-action.md#dsl_ode_action_email_new), and the [ODE Add IOT Message Action](/docs/api-ode-action.md#dsl_ode_action_message_meta_add_new) can be leveraged with the ODE Cross Trigger as well.

 ![](/Images/line-cross-capture-overlay-object-image.png)